-&lt;sup>1 Despite the name of this law, VAWA protection is available regardless of sex, gender identity, or sexual orientation.
+1Despite the name of this law, VAWA protection is available regardless of sex, gender identity, or sexual orientation.

-&lt;sup>2 The VAWA statute uses the term victims to describe those with VAWA protections, but the Department herein refers to this class of persons as subject to protections under VAWA.
+2 The VAWA statute uses the term victims to describe those with VAWA protections, but the Department herein refers to this class of persons as subject to protections under VAWA.

-&lt;sup>3 Housing providers in the covered programs cannot discriminate on the basis of any protected characteristic, including race, color, national origin, religion, sex, familial status, disability, or age.
+3 Housing providers in the covered programs cannot discriminate on the basis of any protected characteristic, including race, color, national origin, religion, sex, familial status, disability, or age.
 HUD-assisted and HUD-insured housing must be made available to all otherwise eligible individuals regardless of actual or perceived sexual orientation, gender identity, or marital status.